zzxwill/odps/intl.en-US/User Guide/SQL/DDL SQL/Table Operations.md

         from sale_detail;
 ```

-Then the forth column and fifth column of created table sale\_detail\_ctas3 become system generated names, like `_c3`, `_c4`.
+Then the forth column and fifth column of the created table sale\_detail\_ctas3 become system generated names, like `_c3`, `_c4`.

-To make the destination table has the same structure as the source table, try to use `create  table … like’` statement, such as:
+To let the destination table have the same structure as the source table, try to use `create  table … like’` statement, such as:

 ```
 create table sale_detail_like like sale_detail;
 ```

 Now the table structure of `sale_detail_like` is exactly the same as `sale_detail`.
-Except the life cycle, attributes, such as the column name, column comment, and table comment, of the two tables are the same.
+Except the life cycle, attributes including the column name, column comment, and table comment, of the two tables are the same.
 But the data in `sale_detail` cannot be copied into the table `sale_detail_like`.

 ## View table information {#section_cm5_mv1_wdb .section}